 Some indices have more flexible rules about the exact number of components they should have.
 For instance, while the Russell 3000 Index is intended to track 3000 companies, it almost never include exactly 3000 stocks.
 When companies are delisted or otherwise removed between rebalancing dates, the total number of companies in the index temporarily decreases and will be restored during the next rebalancing.

-Impact of Component Changes on Index Funds
+Impact of Index Constituent Changes on Index Funds

 Changes to index components can significantly affect the portfolios of index funds.
 A prominent example is when Tesla was added to major U.S. indices.
 Given Tesla’s large market capitalization, index funds that tracked these indices had to make substantial adjustments to their holdings.
-These changes can be significant because they may require funds to buy or sell large quantities of stock in the affected companies in order to align their portfolios with the updated index composition.
+These changes can be significant because they may require funds to buy or sell large quantities of stock in the affected companies in order to align their portfolios with the updated index composition.<(p>

 These changes underscore the dynamic nature of equity indices and highlight the practical implications for investors who rely on them to replicate the broader market’s performance.
 Whether it’s through automated rebalancing or through strategic decisions made by index committees, the composition of equity indices is always evolving to reflect the changing market landscape.

-How Are Index Components Weighted?
+How Index Components Are Weighted

 Dominance of Large Tech Companies in U.S. Indices